 So I’ve been participating in the #RiotGrams Bookstagram challenge, and ran into a bit of a snag the other day for the favorite cover prompt.
-My actual favorite cover is the first edition of The Hobbit, but since I don’t own it, I had to photograph something else.
+My actual favorite cover of The Hobbit is the first edition of The Hobbit, but since I don’t own it, I had to photograph something else.
 (As it turns out, I posted a different edition of The Hobbit that I do own, so it wasn’t a big leap.)
 I was inspired by the #RiotGrams prompt to look further into this cover art, and was excited to discover its interesting evolution.

 The Hobbit was originally published in 1937 by George Allen & Unwin.
 This original dust jacket, featuring a stylized mountain landscape with simple coloring, is Tolkien’s original artwork.